pulzze/autoflow-documentation/docs/ids/action-array-concatenate/tooltip.md

-This Action takes two arrays and merges them into one array.
+Takes two arrays and merges them into one array